Sigafoos/Keg-tracker/README.md

 CBW needed a way to track kegs: what's where, what our current inventory is, etc. So I decided to write one.

+**Note**: This is currently not in a state ready to install elsewhere.
+If you would like to use it, send me an email and I'll get it ready for you.

 It's based in jQuery Mobile/PHP/MySQL, because that's what I know. (well, I could also use Oracle, but we don't have that kind of money).

-Are you a brewery that uses this?
+Are you a brewery that wants to use this?
 Let me know!

 ## Installing
 1. Move config-sample.inc.php to config.inc.php